Getting organised for study success

 Sure, you know what you’re studying, but how well do you know the program outline?
 Take another look at what is coming up in this six-week course.
 This will help you demystify the program and break it down into manageable steps.

 While you’re reacquainting yourself with the program outline, ensure that it will fit comfortably into your study schedule.
-Your schedule should accommodate the demands of the course yet still leave you enough time for your work, family and friends.
-Knowing your study schedule is manageable and that no nasty surprises are lurking within the course will make you feel more comfortable about the next few weeks.
+Your schedule should accommodate your course yet still leave you enough time for your work, family and friends.
+Knowing your study schedule is manageable and that there are no surprises within the course will make you feel more comfortable about the next few weeks.
 Check out Griffith’s Study Time Planner tool to create a personalised online learning and study schedule.

 Make the most of what’s on offer

 The Study Time Planner tool is just one of the helpful resources on offer.
-As is typical of any Griffith University online program for postgraduate students, a wide range of tools and support services are at your disposal, including Blackboard, the online learning and teaching hub, where you can access all course content and learning materials, one-to-one student support, 24/7 technical support and digital networking opportunities.
+As is typical of any Griffith University online program for postgraduate students, a wide range of tools and support services are at your disposal.
+This includes Blackboard, the online learning and teaching hub, where you can access all course content and learning materials, one-to-one student support, 24/7 technical support and digital networking opportunities.

-It would be a shame to not get full value from these resources, so as part of your preparation, explore everything we offer to make your academic life easier.
+It would be wise to get full value from these resources, so as part of your preparation, explore everything we offer to make your academic life easier.

-You’re giving up a lot to undertake your postgraduate studies and there will be people in your network who are also invested in your success.
+Chances are that you aren’t the only one that’s invested in your postgraduate study success.
+There will be people in your network who are also in your corner.
 Use that knowledge to establish an accountability network of friends, family and colleagues before your first course begins.
 If you ever question why you enrolled in the first place, you can lean on this network to motivate and inspire you, and give you a renewed sense of purpose.